 Bingo wings, armpit fat, and accessory breasts are as common as rain.
 Many of us deal with them and are bothered by them when looking to wear strapless and sleeveless tops, and dresses.
-Having bingo wings, armpit fat or accessory breasts does not mean that you are unhealthy.
-In fact, many athletes and celebrities have them too!
-Chrissy Teigen admitted to getting liposuction on her armpits so that she feels better in dresses.
-However, as normal as it is to have them, it is equally as normal to be curious about how they can be removed.
+Having bingo wings, armpit fat, or accessory breasts does not mean you are unhealthy.
+Many athletes and celebrities have them too!
+Chrissy Teigen admitted to getting liposuction on her armpits so that she feels good in dresses.
+However, as normal as having them, it is equally normal to be curious about how they can be removed.

 Women are more likely to face the dilemmas of excess fat on the arms and armpits.
 This is because, on average, women have about six to eleven percent more body fat than men, which may be due to the priming of the body for childbearing.

 Understanding bingo wings, armpit fat & accessory breasts

 Before we get into the details on how to get rid of them, let’s find out more about bingo wings, armpit fat, and accessory breasts first.

 We’ve mentioned them a couple of times now, but what are bingo wings actually?
 Make an L shape with your arms and shake them.
 Do you see the underside of your arms jiggling?
 This loose flesh that wobbles as you shake is bingo wings.
 This is among the reasons many stray away from sleeveless and short sleeve tops.
 Some of us even pose a certain way in photos to hide them.

 Bingo wings are caused by a lack of muscle definition in loose skin and fat areas.
 Fat growth is more susceptible in the areas under the arms, which is why it is so common there.
 Among other common causes is genetic predisposition.